vladimirnalitkin/AkkaTest/README.md

 SimpleStack - simple implementation of IStack.
 This implementation is not thread safe.

-UnblockStack - thread-safe implementation based on SAP algorithm.
+UnblockStack - thread-safe implementation based on CAS algorithm.

 BlockingStack - synchronized implementation